FIFA World Cup

-The format involves a qualification phase, which takes place over the preceding three years, to determine which teams qualify for the tournament phase.
-In the tournament phase, 32 teams compete for the title at venues within the host nation(s) over about a month.
-The host nation(s) automatically qualify to the group stage of the tournament.
-The FIFA World Cup has been scheduled to expand to 48 teams for the 2026 tournament.
+The contest starts with the qualification phase, which takes place over the preceding three years to determine which teams qualify for the tournament phase.
+In the tournament phase, 32 teams compete for the title at venues within the host nation(s) over the course of about a month.
+The host nation(s) automatically qualify for the group stage of the tournament.
+The competition is scheduled to expand to 48 teams, starting with the 2026 World Cup.